arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ebs-volume-attachment/README.md

 ## 🛠️ Implementation Steps

-## Step 1: Login to AWS Client Host
+## Step 1: Configure & Verify Region

 - Access the AWS client machine provided for the lab.